anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 Two ways to add custom resources are:
 * [Custom Resource Definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) (CRDs): Defining CRD object creates new custom resource with a name and schema that are easy to use.
 * [API Server Aggregation](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/): Additional API that in flexible way extends Kubernetes beyond core Kubernetes API.

+#### 3.2.5.1 Operator Pattern

+A [custom controller](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers) is a control loop that watches a custom resource for changes and tries to keep the current state of the resource in sync with the desired state.

+[Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) combines custom resources and custom controllers.
+Operators are software extensions to Kubernetes that capture operational knowledge and automate usage of custom resources to manage applications, their components and cloud infrastructure.
+Operators can have different capability levels.
+As per repository [OperatorHub.io](https://operatorhub.io/), an operator can have different capability levels ([picture](https://operatorhub.io/static/images/capability-level-diagram.svg)):
+* Basic install: Automated application provisioning and configuration management.
+* Seamless upgrades: Patch and minor version upgrades supported.
+* Full lifecycle: Application lifecycle, storage lifecycle (backup, failure recovery).
+* Deep insights: Metrics, alerts, log processing and workload analysis.
+* Auto pilot: Horizontal/vertical scaling, automated configuration tuning, abnormality detection, scheduling tuning.